laurentlab-mpipz/rsurvival/README.md

 ## How to install

-We are still in the development phasis of this package.
-That means that you cannot use CRAN to install it.
+This package is still under development and has not been officialy released yet.
+It means that you cannot use CRAN to install it.
 Here is different possibilities to install this package :

 * Run `devtools::install_github("laurentlab-mpipz/rsurvival)` in your R console.
 * Hit the **Clone or download** green button to download the repository, then run `devtools::install('rsurvival')` from the parent directory.

-Note : If you do not have the _devtools_ package installed, please first run `install.packages('devtools')` and select the appropriate CRAN mirror.
+**Note :** If you do not have the _devtools_ package installed, please first run `install.packages('devtools')` and select the appropriate CRAN mirror.

 ## How to use
 You will find some tutorials and documentation on our [wiki page](https://github.com/laurentlab-mpipz/rsurvival/wiki).